Fairooz14/Pokemon/README.md

 ### Contributing

 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.
 Make sure to follow the existing code style and include appropriate tests.
-It would be great to make the Pokemon Battle section more fun
+It would be great to make the Pokemon Battle section more fun.

 ---